sleep360-Team/sleep360/docs/sleep360-vm-docs.md

 1. Run the local instance
    a.
 If errors persist, it is a problem in the app itself
    b.
 Otherwise, it is a server-side issue

+## Sunsetting (app shutdown)

+The simplest way to sunset the app is to shut down the VM.
+This will ensure the website and database are no longer running.
+If any data should be preserved (e.g. for future restarting of the app) then it must be backed up prior to VM shutdown and saved on a separate storage device.
+MSSQL server has a built in back-up and restore function which can be accessed from the DBMS.
+It will generate a file which can be copied anywhere.

+Finally, ensure access rights to the repository remain as desired, or that the repository is deleted if there are no plans to reinstate the app.

+## Sunrising (app restart)

+From a fresh VM instance, install the software found in the `Installed Software` section, and restore the backup of the SQL server.
+Clone the repository to the /srv directory and run the deploy script.